cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 }
 ```

-A scheduled GitHub Action will run once a day and check the GitHub REST API of
+A scheduled GitHub Action will run once a day at 08:00 UTC and check the GitHub
-each project for its latest release.
+REST API of each project for its latest release.

 e.g. https://api.github.com/repos/falcosecurity/falco/releases/latest

 If sub components are specified then the pipeline will be triggered once per
 sub component.

+Note: 08:00 UTC is chosen to be during daylight when solar energy should be available.

 ### Trigger